loopbackio/loopback.io/pages/en/lb3/Migrating-to-3.0.md

 The built-in CORS middleware was removed from `loopback.rest()` handler, so you must set up and configure application CORS policies explicitly.

-{% include tip.html content="Projects scaffolded with a recent version of `apic loopback` or `slc loopback` already have the global CORS handler configured in `server/middleware.json`.
+{% include tip.html content="Projects scaffolded with a recent version `slc loopback` already have the global CORS handler configured in `server/middleware.json`.
 " %}

 Otherwise, to enable CORS and allow cross-site requests to your LoopBack application,